ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

     ├── pyproject.toml
     └── setup.py (optional)

-The following directories can be identified in previous structure:
+Descriptions follow for some of the directories in the structure:

-- ``doc/`` is devoted to store any piece of information related to documentation, guidelines and examples.
+- ``doc/`` contains files related to documentation, guidelines, and examples.

-- ``src/`` is used to collect all the Python modules and scripts that form the project.
+- ``src/`` contains all Python modules and scripts that form the project.

-- ``tests/`` stores all the unit tests whose purpose is to check the integrity of the project.
+- ``tests/`` contains all unit tests for checking the integrity of the project.

 The ``doc/`` Directory